 If you are starting a self-fertilizing garden in an area where you previously had a vegetable garden (i.e. exposed soil, no grass) you can skip ahead to the step creating the beds.

-If you’d like to add a self-fertlizing garden in an area where you currently have a lawn, there are two ways you could start: the patient approach, where we let the lawn decompose for several months under a layer of mulch; or a faster approach, where we remove the lawn with tools.
+If you’d like to add a self-fertilizing garden in an area where you currently have a lawn, there are two ways you could start: the patient approach, where we let the lawn decompose for several months under a layer of mulch; or a faster approach, where we remove the lawn with tools.

-Option 1) Mulching to prepare the ground: On the chosen piece of land, we start by cutting down the existing plants, or we simply walk on the plants to lower them.
+Option 1) Mulching to prepare the ground: On the chosen piece of land, we start by cutting down the existing plants, or we simply walk on the plants to flatten them.
 If the ground is extremely dry we can add water.
 We cover the ground with two layers of cardboard and put a thick layer of organic material on top of it (like chipped branch wood, grass cuttings, straw, old hay, leaves).
 Then, we wait until the following year.
 This will suppress the weeds, keep the soil moist, create good conditions for worms and micro-organisms, lighten the soil, protect from erosion and bring nutrients to the soil.
 We have to be patient and let nature do the work.
 Nevertheless, even this first year can be productive.
 If prepared in the spring, little holes can be made through the cardboard and some plants can be grown (potatoes are especially easy, planted directly on the lawn under the cardboard; or, we can add transplants like cabbage and cucumbers).
 The following year, we can create the beds for the self-fertilizing garden.

 Option 2) Removing the lawn with tools: If we are in a hurry, it’s possible to prepare the soil and shape the beds the first year by using a rototiller or a shovel to remove the lawn.
 But we must be careful to remove all perennial roots (i.e. couch grass, dandelion, thistle…) when shaping and moving the soil, otherwise they will grow again.
-Ideally any organic material that you remove from the lawn should be left to decompose on your land so the nutrients aren’t lost (i.e. the removed lawn can be placed underneath of bushes or trees).
+Ideally any organic material that you remove from the lawn should be left to decompose on your land so the nutrients aren’t lost (i.e. the removed lawn can be placed underneath bushes or trees).

 Creating the beds